 of the Santa Catalina Mountains."
 Both books are available on Amazon.com.
 Both Flint and Robert were starting work on an another book about the legends and history of the Catalina Mountains.
 "Tucson Gold Rush" is still planned for publication sometime in 2019 or 2020.
 For more information, contact [email protected].

 Days in Oracle 2019: Honor the World Famous "Buffalo Bill" Cody and Flint Carter

-Oracle honors the 173rd birthday of iconic world entertainer
+Oracle celebrated the 173rd birthday of iconic world entertainer

-and local miner William “Buffalo Bill” Cody, and pays tribute to the recent passing of Flint Carter, during the 4th
+and local miner William “Buffalo Bill” Cody, and paid tribute to the recent passing of Flint Carter, during the 4th

 Annual Buffalo Bill Cody Day in Oracle, AZ, on Saturday,

 at the Oracle Inn in Oracle, Arizona.
 Native American displays, live entertainment, and more!